-APUC has a strong focus on supporting responsible procurement, in particular, on climate and circular economy.
-It also follows the requirements laid out in SPPN3/2022.
-APUC will prioritise where impact can be made.
-In response to the global climate emergency, APUC will align corporate commitments to work towards net zero greenhouse gas emissions through its Framework Agreements wherever possible by 2030 and is working with the sector collaboratively to achieve this.
+APUC has a strong focus on supporting responsible procurement, in particular, on climate and circular economy within a just transition.
+APUC follows the sustainable procurement duties under the Procurement Reform (Scotland) Act 2014 as well as well the requirements laid out in SPPN3/2022.
+APUC will prioritise where impact can be made on behalf of their members calling off from their Framework Agreements.
+In response to the global climate emergency, APUC will align corporate commitments to work towards net zero greenhouse gas emissions through its Framework Agreements wherever possible and is working with the sector collaboratively to achieve this.
+Framework Agreements, where relevant and feasible to do so, have net-zero options / circular economy focused lots wherever possible / appropriate.
+Contractors are required to demonstrate their commitment and measures to reduce the environmental impact associated with the delivery of the